artefactual-labs/decision-spoa/docs/ansible-haproxy-decision.md

 - **HAProxy** – A high‑performance reverse proxy.
 Think of it as the front door to the web application.
 It accepts incoming connections, applies logic (rate limits, blocking, routing), and forwards traffic to the internal services.
 See [haproxy.org](https://www.haproxy.org) for project documentation.
 - **SPOA (Stream Processing Offload Agent)** – A helper program that HAProxy can consult while a request is being processed.
 HAProxy streams request attributes to the SPOA and receives an immediate decision (e.g., “allow”, “challenge”, “deny”).
 The SPOA protocol is lightweight and asynchronous, so HAProxy never blocks; it simply moves to the next task while Go routines in the agent evaluate rules in parallel.
 Writing SPOAs in Go makes it easy to combine high-performance I/O with rich telemetry: the same code that answers HAProxy can increment [Prometheus](https://prometheus.io) counters and histograms, providing real-time observability with minimal effort.
 For a protocol primer, see the [HAProxy SPOE/SPOA documentation](https://docs.haproxy.org/3.0/configuration.html#9.3), the [HAProxy blog on building SPOAs](https://www.haproxy.com/blog/introduction-to-spoe-and-spoa/), or the open-source [spoa-server examples](https://github.com/haproxy/spoa-server).
 - **Decision SPOA** – Artefactual’s policy engine.
 It reads `policy.yml`, evaluates rules (country, ASN, user agent, etc.), and returns variables such as `use_varnish`, `use_challenge`, `use_coraza`, `deny`, and `rate_bot`.
 Source code lives at [github.com/artefactual-labs/decision](https://github.com/artefactual-labs/decision).
-- **Cookie Guard SPOA** – A helper that issues and validates a lightweight JavaScript challenge cookie (`hb_v2`).
-If a browser passes the challenge, it receives a signed cookie and is allowed through.
-Bots typically fail.
+- **Cookie Guard SPOA** – A helper that issues and validates a lightweight JavaScript challenge cookie (`hb_v2`) and ingests FingerprintJS BotD verdicts.
+Valid browsers receive a signed cookie, and any cached BotD telemetry (`botd_verdict`, `botd_kind`, `botd_confidence`, `botd_request_id`) is forwarded to Decision so policy rules can react without rerunning the detector.
 The agent is maintained in the [cookie-guard](https://github.com/artefactual-labs/cookie-guard) repository.
 - **Coraza SPOA** – A Web Application Firewall (WAF) powered by the Coraza engine.
 It analyzes requests for malicious patterns (SQL injection, cross-site scripting, etc.) and can instruct HAProxy to block or drop suspicious traffic.
 This deployment uses the [artefactual-labs/coraza-spoa-crs-package](https://github.com/artefactual-labs/coraza-spoa-crs-package), which ships the Coraza SPOA with the full OWASP Core Rule Set (CRS) enabled.
 Learn more about the underlying WAF at [coraza.io](https://coraza.io).
 - **Varnish** – A HTTP cache that fronts the origin application.
 When a response is cached it can be served immediately; cache misses are forwarded to the origin at `127.0.0.1:80` (the AtoM nginx instance).
 See [varnish-cache.org](https://varnish-cache.org).
 - **Stick table** – HAProxy’s in-memory counter.
 We use it to keep track of how many requests a client (or group of clients) has made in a time window.